 Our Gardeners

 Ōtari’s plant collections represent a treasure chest of New Zealand’s native flora, including some of our rarest species.
 Thus they deserve much tender love and care and this is where our Trust volunteers have stepped up.
 For more than 20 years a group of avid gardeners, between them sharing a wealth of botanical knowledge, has assisted with the weeding and maintenance of the collections.
 They’re there for four hours, every Thursday morning, say hello if you see them.
+Or you could even join them, should you wish!
+We’re always on the lookout for dedicated folk who’d like to learn about plants from the experts.

 Books and cards - our merchandise